Ravengraven/Python-Sql_Data-Analysis-Bicycles/README.md

 ## Analysis

-### Main Page
+The dashboard is designed to scrutinize manufacturing and inventory functions, featuring an app-style navigational interface.
+Upon accessing the main page, users are presented with links to two primary sections:

-This dashboard analyses manufacturing and inventory operations, the dashboard is made to have an app-like navigational interface.
-The main page includes leads to two areas namely Production Overview and Inventory Overview.
-Each then breakdown details and KPIs on their own page afterward.
+Production Overview and Inventory Overview.
+Each section leads to dedicated pages that further delve into specific details and Key Performance Indicators (KPIs) related to production and inventory, providing a comprehensive breakdown of insights for both aspects separately.

 <img width="1024" alt="Main Page" src="https://raw.githubusercontent.com/ritik8801/Data-Analysis-of-Bicycle-Manufacturing-Company-Using-Python-SQL-and-PowerBI/main/Dashboard%20Screenshots%20and%20Features/Main%20Page.png">